Company

 The digital connections between people and machines are evolving at breakneck speed.
 This calls for powerful networks and an appropriate infrastructure.
 Increasing data volumes require faster data transfer.

-Because 5G is much more than just an enhancement of mobile communications, its label as simply a new wireless standard falls far short of the mark.
+Because 5G is much more than just an enhancement of mobile communications, its label as simply a wireless standard falls far short of the mark.
 The future network has to respond to a huge and complex range of demands.
 The 5G network will provide the foundation for a variety of applications that primarily involve data communication in the broadest sense.
 That's why it's better to call 5G a new communications standard, rather than just a wireless standard.

 The difference between 4G and 5G

-The current mobile communications standard is known as Long Term Evolution (LTE).
+The previous mobile communications standard is known as Long Term Evolution (LTE).
 With its network coverage and speed, this technology covers nearly all consumer needs and offers a sufficient data rate for a variety of everyday applications, such as mobile streaming of sports content or exchanging data over messenger apps.

 Flexible provision of network infrastructure